-According to Straits Research, the global biorefinery market, valued at USD 45.6 billion in 2023, is projected to reach USD 99.8 billion by 2032, with a CAGR of 9.1% from 2024 to 2032.
-The primary drivers of market growth are global population growth, increasing energy consumption, and accelerated climate change due to rising GHG emissions.
+According to Straits Research, the global biorefinery market was valued at USD 45.6 billion in 2023 and is projected to reach from USD 49.7 billion in 2024 to USD 99.8 billion by 2032, with a CAGR of 9.1% from (2024 to 2032).

 A biorefinery is a facility that uses a variety of methods to convert biomass into valuable products such as biofuels, biochemicals, bioplastics, and other biobased materials.
 Biorefineries process crude oil to make fuels and chemicals like traditional petroleum refineries.
 They use renewable biomass feedstocks such as agricultural residues, forestry waste, energy crops, algae, and organic waste to create sustainable alternatives to fossil-based products.

 As people become more concerned about environmental safety, the use of bio-based goods in industrial activities increases, as these products reduce pollutant emissions.
 Furthermore, biorefinery products are used extensively in producing cosmetics, resins, and alcohols.
 Moreover, the fuel produced by the biorefinery process is used to meet energy requirements cheaply and with low greenhouse gas emissions.
-Thus, these factors are projected to contribute to the growth of the worldwide biorefinery market over the forecast period.
+Thus, these factors are projected to contribute to the growth of the worldwide market over the forecast period.
 However, the gap between customers and suppliers limits the development of the worldwide biorefinery product market.

 Many countries have adopted renewable fuel standards or biofuel mandates, which require a particular amount of transportation fuel from renewable sources such as biofuels.
 These mandates drive up biofuel demand and incentivize investment in biorefineries to meet regulatory requirements.
 The Renewable Fuel Standard (RFS) in the United States mandates that transportation fuels contain a minimum amount of renewable fuels, such as ethanol and biodiesel.
 The RFS was established by Congress in 2005 to reduce greenhouse gas emissions, increase the renewable fuels sector, and reduce dependency on imported petroleum.
 The Energy Independence and Security Act of 2007 enhanced and extended the Renewable Fuel Standard.